 From sailing the Caribbean waters to exploring Mayan ruins and escaping to idyllic islands, these are our 20 best things to do in Cancun.

 First up, some Cancun essentials to help with your Cancun trip planning

 Sim Card and Internet

 As with most countries, having mobile data during a trip is invaluable for navigation and research.
 There are lots of options on arrival at Cancun Airport – we found Telcel to have the best coverage as we traveled around.
 Save time at the airport and preorder a Telcel sim card on Amazon before you travel.
-It doesn’t come with any credit so make sure to top up before you depart.

 Where to Stay in Cancun